 - Agent installation: One per host where the agent will be installed (depending on your setup strategy described above).
 Required in at least one host.
 It may be the same database host.

-- DBcloudbin tools installation: Command line tools (CLI) installation.
+- DBcloudbin CLI installation: Command line interface (CLI) installation.
 Once per host or workstation where we need to execute the CLI.

 When executing the installer, we can select or deselect those modules, so the installation comprises those parts required.
 In an initial test setup, we will typically select and install all the modules in a host.